Sales Tax Accounting

 As small business owners it is very important for us to research our state tax laws and be aware of the specific sales taxes.
 You can usually find this information on your state’s tax commission website.
 You should not only research their website, but also call and talk to a representative on how to set up and transmit collected sales taxes.

-Sales Tax Accounting vs Accounts Payable
+Common Questions on Sales Tax Accounting

 As you set up your sales tax accounting, be aware that there is difference between accounts payable that we discussed in a previous accounting lesson and sales tax payable.